fer-aguirre/pmdm/README.md

 `Political Misogynistic Discourse Monitor` is a [web application](https://turing.iimas.unam.mx/pmdm/) and API that detects hate speech against women in several languages.

-We would like to thank ***Iván Vladimir*** for all his help developing the software and the web application.
+We would like to thank [Ivan Vladimir](https://turing.iimas.unam.mx/~ivanvladimir/) for all his help developing the software and the web application.
 We also want to acknowledge [IIMAS](https://www.iimas.unam.mx/) for hosting the project.

 **Team members:**
 - Bárbara Libório, [AzMina](https://azmina.com.br/)